 Teach My Kids believes in the work of the NSPCC, which helps protect children, preventing abuse and transforming society to make it a safer place for children.
 The NSPCC is a charity that is focussed on ending child cruelty.
 We would like to support these the NSPCC with your help, in the hope that no child should ever suffer alone or in silence.
 They also provide a service called Childline, a free and confidential helpline.
 If a child is in distress or danger they can talk to them.

-To support the NSPCC, Teach My Kids has pledged to donate £5 for every new customer annual subscription purchased.
+To support the NSPCC, Teach My Kids has pledged to make a donationfor every new customer, annual subscription purchased.